No GDPR relief for the public sector – how to prepare for the challenge?

 GDPR is going to be a huge undertaking and requires a significant amount of effort, also for the public sector.
 However, with thorough planning and well-chosen partners, you’ll be ready when May comes.

 Interested in finding out more on how to tackle GDPR in public sector?
-Please attend our webinar on January 25.
+Please watch the recording from our webinar here.